Join WSCC’s Board of Directors!

 What’s involved with being a member of the WSCC Board?

-• Anticipate spending approximately 10+ hours a month volunteering for WSCC.
-This includes actively preparing for and participating in monthly board meetings (~3 hours); participating in our Watershed, Public Lands, and/or Fundraising & Events Committees (~3 hours/month); volunteering to work events such as River Fest, community festivals, etc. (~4 hours/ month); writing comment letters for campaigns; perhaps leading a Mike’s Hike or organizing a guest speaker; sharing your talents around the office; and other roles as needed.
+• Anticipate spending approximately 4+ hours a month volunteering for WSCC.
+This includes actively preparing for and participating in monthly board meetings (~2 hours); participating in our Watershed, Public Lands, and/or Fundraising & Events Committees (~1.5 hours/month); volunteering to work at at least 3 fundraising events per year, such as River Fest, Hestival, Mountainfilm Paonia, etc. (these are fun and engaging events); it may also include writing comment letters for campaigns; perhaps leading a Mike’s Hike or organizing a guest speaker; sharing your talents around the office depending on your passions/skills/availability.

-• In addition to sharing your time and expertise, an annual donation that is meaningful for you is expected.
-Foundations and grantors want to see 100% board participation.
+• In addition to sharing your time and expertise, an annual financial contribution at a level that is meaningful for you is expected.
+Foundations and grantors want to see 100% board participation

-• Be informed about the organization’s mission and programs, including reading the monthly e-news and following the organization’s social media accounts.
+• Be informed about the organization’s mission and programs, including reading the monthly e-newsletters and following the organization’s social media accounts

 • Serve as a WSCC ambassador in the community